raghib1992/aws-devops/Security/Domain1/exposed_key.md

 # Dealing with exposed key
 ### certain steps are recommended as part of the incident repsonse plan:
 1. Determine the access associated with those keys.
 - root user
-    - IAM user
-        verify the policy attach with IAM user
+- IAM uses: verify the policy attach with IAM user
 2. Invalidating the credentials
 - Disbaling the credentials is first steps and then delete it, if any prod env using that credetnials may be affected.
 3. invalidating the temporary credentials issued with the exposed keys
 - temp cred generated using access and secret keys, and these cred have lifetime 15 min to 36 hours
 ```sh